 2. You’re at the mercy of others

-Do you want to learn Korean by engaging with the native population from South Korea?
+Do you want to learn Korean by engaging with South Korea’s native population?

 Incredible!

 So, unless you speak English fluently with the standard accent, it would be challenging to find enough takers.
-Will you prefer learning Korean from someone who just started out a few days back or speaks not-so-good?
+Would you prefer to learn Korean from someone who started a few days ago, or from someone who does not speak Korean well?

 The back-and-forth interaction messages are pretty slow.
-This happens as both parties take time to process the information, busy with their lives, and reside in different time zones.
+This happens because both parties take time to process the information, are busy with their own lives, and live in different time zones.

 And what if they don’t bother to update you when you’re wrong, or they make right into wrong?

 Of course, if you’re interested in it, there are thousands of profiles to choose from for profitable practice.
-Still, finding a few good ones that can help you out regularly in the quest of the language journey is difficult.
+Still, finding a few good ones that can help you regularly on your language journey is difficult.

 3. Confusing Pricing